swiftlang/swift-evolution/proposals/NNNN-isolated-any-functions.md

 Function declarations and closures in Swift support three different forms of actor isolation:

-- They can be non-isolated, which means somewhat different things depending on whether the function is synchronous or asynchronous.
+- They can be non-isolated.

-  This can be explicitly expressed with the `nonisolated` modifier, but it is also the default if other rules don't apply.
+  - This can be explicitly expressed with the `nonisolated` modifier.
+  - It is also the default if other rules don't apply.

 - They can be isolated to a specific [global actor][SE-0316] type.

-  This can be explicitly expressed with a global actor attribute such as `@MainActor`.
-It can also be inferred from context in a number of ways, such as if the function is a method of a type with that attribute (which itself can be inferred in a number of ways).
+  - This can be explicitly expressed with a global actor attribute, such as `@MainActor`.
+  - It can also be inferred from context in a number of ways, such as if the function is a method of a type with that attribute (which itself can be inferred in a number of ways).
+  - Additionally, a closure passed directly to the `Task` initializer is inferred to be isolated to a global actor if the enclosing context is isolated to a global actor.

 - They can be isolated to a specific parameter or captured value.

-This can be explicitly expressed by declaring a parameter or capture with the `isolated` modifier.
-This can also be inferred; most importantly, all instance methods on an actor type are isolated to their `self` parameter unless otherwise specified.
+  - This can be explicitly expressed by declaring a parameter with the `isolated` modifier.
+  - There is [another proposal being worked on][isolated-captures] to allow it to be explicitly expressed with the `isolated` modifier on a closure capture.
+  - Instance methods on an actor type are inferred to be isolated to `self` if they're not explicitly declared to be non-isolated or global-actor-isolated.
+  - Additionally, a closure passed directly to the `Task` initializer is inferred to be isolated to a specific parameter or capture if the enclosing context is isolated to that parameter or capture and the closure refers to it.
+(This rule about referring to it can be confusing and may be revised by the isolated-captures proposal.)

 When a function is called directly, Swift's isolation checker can analyze its isolation precisely and compare that to the isolation of the